Graham277/NewDozer/README.md

 If the bot produces "unauthorized" or "forbidden" errors, check the tokens.
 Specifically, that they aren't expired and that the correct scopes are selected.

+If the bot raises a `ValueError` about how no valid sheet was found, make sure that there is a sheet that:
+* is shared with the designated service account;
+* is named with the appropriate suffix (no quotes or extra spaces); and
+* is editible/visible.